 Work will be differentiated for your child.
-Your child may be taught in small groups with a teacher or a teaching assistant.
+At times your child may be taught in small groups with a teacher or a teaching assistant.
 Your child may need additional resources.
 The curriculum will enable the targets on the Learning Passport to be met.